robcarver17/pysystemtrade/docs/production.md

 - Safely clear the order stacks at the end of the day or when the process is stopped by cancelling existing orders, and deleting them from the order stack.

 That's quite a list, hence the use of the [interactive_order_stack](#interactive-order-stack) to keep it in check!

+The stack handler will also periodically sample the bid/ask spread on all instruments.
+This is used to help with cost analysis (see the relevant [reports](#reports-1) section).

 ## Interactive scripts to modify data